 Irish Sign LanguagePrint

-Several deaf schools with 750 to 800 students in each.
+Several deaf schools.
+Government policy recommends bilingual education (National Council for Special Education 2011).
+Deaf associations.
 Committee on national sign language, and organization for sign language teachers.
+All domains.
+All ages.

 Support for parents to learn Irish Sign Language (2014 National Council for Special Education).
 The name ‘Irish Sign Language’ (ISL) came into common use following the publication of a dictionary of ISL in 1979 and establishment of the Irish Deaf Society in the mid 1980s.
 (Leeson 2012).
 The Irish Deaf Society is currently working to have Irish Sign Language legally recognized.
 (2014 Irish Deaf).
 Fingerspelling system similar to French Sign Language [fsl].
 Christian (Roman Catholic).